-FMT_MSA.3:1 Static attribute initialisation The TSF shall enforce the authenticated user SFP to provide restrictive default values for security attributes that are used to enforce the SFP.
-The TSF shall allow the administrator to specify alternative initial values to override the default values when an object or information is created.
+FMT_MSA.3:1 Static attribute initialisation FMT_MSA.3.1:1 The TSF shall enforce the authenticated user SFP to provide restrictive default values for security attributes that are used to enforce the SFP.
+FMT_MSA3.2:1 The TSF shall allow the administrator to specify alternative initial values to override the default values when an object or information is created.

 FMT_MSA.3:2 Static attribute initialisation FMT_MSA.3.1:2 The TSF shall enforce the authenticated gui user SFP to provide restrictive default values for security attributes that are used to enforce the SFP.
-FMT_MSA3.2:2 .2:2 The TSF shall allow the administrator to specify alternative initial value override the default values when an object or information is created.
+FMT_MSA3.2:2 The TSF shall allow the administrator to specify alternative initial values to override the default values when an object or information is created.